 AI Researchers With Accounting Applications Focus

 These speakers excel at explaining complex algorithms in practical terms.
-They can address technical questions about AI bias in financial analysis, showing how machine learning models trained on historical data might perpetuate past discrimination in lending decisions.
+They can address technical questions about AI bias in financial analysis, showing how machine learning models trained on historical data might perpetuate past patterns in lending decisions.
 They understand regulatory compliance requirements for automated accounting systems under current SEC and FASB guidelines.

 Technology Entrepreneurs Building Accounting AI